pjleclair/etch-a-sketch/README.md

 # etch-a-sketch
 Etch-a-Sketch in the DOM.
-The final project of Odin Project - Foundations.
+The penultimate project of Odin Project - Foundations.